 People with cancer were also found to have lower blood plasma concentrations of vitamin C.

-The high amount of potassium found in plantains are essential for maintaining the cell and body fluids that control your heart rate and blood pressure.
+The high amount of potassium found in plantains is essential for maintaining the cell and body fluids that control your heart rate and blood pressure.

 The fiber in plantains also helps lower your cholesterol, which in turn keeps your heart functioning at its best.

 You might commonly come across plantains fried and soaked in grease as a side dish in a restaurant, maybe even topped with sour cream.
-While they taste absolutely amazing, fried plantains aren’t exactly a healthy choice if fried in an unhealthy oil or if you are trying to manage your weight.
+While they taste absolutely amazing, fried plantains aren’t exactly a healthy choice if fried in an unhealthy oil.

 Plantains are an excellent option for gluten-free or paleo-friendly recipes, like paleo pancakes.
-If you’re feeling more adventurous, try a Latin recipe, like ripe plantain arepas or boronía (mashed plantain and eggplant).
+If you’re feeling more adventurous, try ripe plantain arepas or boronía (mashed plantain and eggplant).

 Plantains grow in tropical countries across the globe from Central and South America to the Caribbean, Africa, and Southeast Asia.
-As a non-seasonal crop, plantains are available all year long.
-They are considered a staple food in many regions, providing a significant source of calories to people in in the tropics.
+As a nonseasonal crop, plantains are available all year long.